swcarpentry/shell-novice/_episodes/02-filedir.md

 > ## Slashes
 >
 > Notice that there are two meanings for the `/` character.
-> When it appears at the front of a file or directory name,
+> When it appears at the very beginning of a file or directory name,
 > it refers to the root directory.
-When it appears *inside* a name,
+Otherwise it's just a separator (When it appears *inside* a name).
-> it's just a separator.
 {: .callout}

 Underneath `/Users`,